 Get complete lesson plans, schedule and teaching notes for the entire year.
 Classic literature for high school students package includes the Level 230 Classical Literature Parent Guide and accompanying Classical Literature Student Guide.
-Package also includes all of the Classical Literature books scheduled in these guides.
+This high school classic literature package also includes all of the Classical Literature books scheduled in these guides.

 Overview of the Literature

 Your 230 Instructor's Guides (IG) weaves all your materials into one exciting and cohesive program.
 Starting in this upper-level program, each course includes both a Parent Guide and a separate Student Guide.
 This means you'll get a History and Bible Parent Guide, as well as a History and Bible Student Guide.